mead-ml/mead-baseline/README.md

 | ------- | ---------- | ---------- | ------- | ------ |
 | SST2    |      87.70 |      87.75 |  87.47 | 87.095 |

-For Keras and TensorFlow, I am using the latest 1.0 branch.
-For Keras and PyTorch I am using the master.
 Note that these are randomly initialized and these numbers will vary (IOW, don't assume that one implementation is guaranteed to outperform the others from a single run).